fabltd/Apigee-labs/4-Integrating a Client Application/instructions/en.md

 5. On the details page, locate the **Credentials** section and click **Show** beside **Key**.
 Select and copy the API key.
 Save the API key locally as you will need it soon.

-6. In the left navigation menu, select **Admin > Environments > Groups** and copy the hostname from __eval-group__.
+6. In the left navigation menu, select **Admin > Environments > Groups** and copy the hostname from __test-env-group__.
 Save the hostname so that it is available for the following steps.

     ![hostname](images/hostname.png)